VMC Parks and Wayfinding Master Plan

 Thank you very much

-Erik S over 2 years ago
+Erik S almost 3 years ago

 Hello, I shared a proposal for the south portion of the VMC about 6 months ago and I am hoping to re-circulate the idea using this platform.
 I will be a resident of the VMC, as I purchased a pre-construction townhome in the Mobilio/M2 Towns development.
 I am looking forward to becoming a resident of the City of Vaughan.